-OPEC has positioned itself as one of the most important organisations around the oil market.
+OPEC has positioned itself as one of the most important organizations around the oil market.
 The collection of oil producing nations have aligned themselves to be very much in control of the production, supply, and regulation of price of a barrel of oil.
 It is a good thing that OPEC is looking to control the market for oil, as it is a finite resource and left unregulated, would be used up in an unsustainable way.
-This organisation also takes into consideration other instances where oil’s price can be changed or manipulated, and tries to ride these out.
+This organization also takes into consideration other instances where oil’s price can be changed or manipulated and tries to ride these out.
 For example, the US has been upping its fracking industry which has led to OPEC warning of an increased supply of oil on the horizon.

-While OPEC as an organisation contains oil producing countries, there are other countries that also produce vast sums of oil who are not part of the membership.
+While OPEC as an organization contains oil producing countries, there are other countries that also produce vast sums of oil who are not part of the membership.
 These are called Non-OPEC oil producing countries.
 Non OPEC countries are also rather big players on the world economic stage, and include countries like the USA, Canada and China.
 In fact, the US is the world’s biggest oil producer with 13 million barrels being produced each day in 2017.

 Because oil is a commodity so closely correlated with markets and economies, it is highly susceptible to what is known as exogenous shocks; these are economic events that affect the price of a commodity in a way that cannot be explained or controlled — such as natural disasters or wars.
 An example of such an event was when Hurricane Katrina landed on the East Coast of the USA in 2005 and damaged oil supply lines.
 People panicked and the price of fuel rose as much as half a dollar in this time of fear.